Why is it important to market your book?

 How can you narrow down and get to know your target group in order to market your book?
 Look at your book or book project with a little distance and a critical reader's eye.
 What genre and title have you chosen, and which readers are likely to be interested?
 Who does the style and presentation of the book appeal to?
 You may have already developed a reader avatar while writing, an imaginary persona that represents your ideal reader.
 You should analyze this avatar in detail and find out which channels your target group uses.
 Only then does it make sense to place marketing measures with this audience.

 A conservative reader may prefer to look at the daily newspaper or television for suitable reading recommendations.
 Tech-savvy readers are more likely to browse social media, blogs, or book communities.
 A cookbook lover might like to search and post images on Pinterest.
 Don't waste your marketing ammunition on promotions that may not reach your target audience.

 Continuity: perseverance pays off in book marketing

-After the often lengthy path from manuscript about editing, Typesetting and design of the Book Covers to print is done, authors are happy when their book is finally published.
+After the often lengthy path from manuscript about editing, book's typesetting and design of the Book Covers to print is done, authors are happy when their book is finally published.
 Often they then neglect how important the next step to success is: the marketing work.
 The new release of a new Harry Potter volume by Joanne K. Rowling may already be advertising enough.
 Rowling's fans quickly ensure a high circulation.
 But unfortunately, these are isolated cases in the industry.